matteo-dinoia/Linux/guides/lnreader-dev.md

 ### Java installation
-download and install java 11
+download and install java 11 as indicated in [React Native Enviroment Setup](https://reactnative.dev/docs/environment-setup)

 set `JAVA_HOME` to the install directory of java11